manishask112/word2pdf-converter-GCP/README.md

 * Google PubSub
 * Python3
 * Flask, fpdf, Flask-Mail
-### This application takes a text url as input, converts to pdf and mails it to user's mail id
+This application takes a text url as input, converts to pdf and mails it to user's mail id.